crystal-cache/cache/README.md

 The first time the result is returned from the query it is stored in the query cache (in memory) and the second time it's pulled from memory.

-However, it's important to note that Redis cache value must be string.
-But memory cache can store any serializable Crystal objects.
+Memory cache can store any serializable Crystal objects.

-Next example show how to get a single Github user and cache the result in Redis.
+Next example show how to get a single Github user and cache the result in memory.

 ```crystal
 require "http/client"